 As part of the celebration of the 200th anniversary of Darwin’s birth, the Church of England is issuing an apology of sorts to Darwin for its previous “anti-evolutionary fervour.”
 The response from Darwin’s descendants?
 Thanks, but no thanks.

 According to Darwinian theory, women were less evolved than men, and because of their smaller brains, they were “eternally primitive,” childlike, less spiritual, more materialistic, and “a real danger

 One was a self-made American politico who freed the slaves; the other was a silver-spooned British naturalist who observed finches.
 So what’s the connection?

 Reviews a debate at Harvard about a historic anti-Darwinist.

-Charles Darwin has been dead for more than 100 years, but devoted followers at the American Museum of Natural History have "resurrected" the man who popularized evolution.
+Devoted followers at the American Museum of Natural History have "resurrected" the man who popularized evolution, Charles Darwin.